A complete guide to planning your iceland elopement

-If you’re wanting to step off the beaten path of traditional weddings and celebrate your love in an adventurous way that focuses on intimacy and connection while being 100% yourselves, having an elopement in Iceland would be perfect!
+If you’re wanting to step off the beaten path of traditional weddings and celebrate your love in an adventurous way that focuses on intimacy and connection while being 100% yourselves, continue reading to learn how to elope in Iceland and create the adventure of your dreams.
 Iceland is known as one of the best places in the world for adventuring and epic landscapes.
 From the thousands of waterfalls to volcanoes, Iceland has a little bit of something for anyone wanting to get married in an epic landscape while having an intimate and meaningful wedding day.

 One of the perks about choosing an elopement over a traditional wedding is that eloping allows you the total freedom to spend your wedding day doing exactly what you want.
 You don’t have to spend money on things that aren’t important to you.
 Many couples that elope in Iceland choose to continue their celebration by spending their honeymoon adventuring around the Icelandic countryside.